mark-m0/neural-network-challenge/README.md

 ![image](https://user-images.githubusercontent.com/106498287/204123564-5bc9be66-54f3-4dfb-9712-b61d67b114df.png)

 This model resulted in an accuracy score of 0.726064145565033, or 72.61%.
-As such, the best working model (the tuner model) was saved for potential further use.
+As such, the best working model (the tuner model) was saved for potential further use/optimization.

 ## Summary